dshorthouse/dina-image-upload/README.md

 You can specify a queue list by additionally passing `--queue STRING` where string is a named queue or queue list.

+You can validate the SHA-1 hashes of the image post-upload by passing `--validate`.

 And that's it!

 You can see if jobs are loaded and starting to work by typing `$ qstat`.
 If there's a disaster, you can delete queued jobs via `$ qdel <JOBID>`.